SethBlackwater/useful-code-snippets/README.md

 # Useful code snippets
-Some of the most useful codes snippets around.
+Some useful codes snippets I use.

 ### [.htaccess](#htaccess-1)
 * [Force HTTPS on all requests](#force-https-on-all-requests)